Simokid/Simokid/README.md

 ## Hi there 👋

+My name is Simon-Trung Pham, I am a student at University of Central Florida taking BS in Information Technology.

+I am interested in software programming and cybersecurity!

+I am currently learning how to code in Python.

 <!--
 **Simokid/Simokid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.